existancepy/bss-macro-py/README.md

 1. The player keeps rotating at the hive before walking
    - The code is not able to detect the hive.
 To fix this, take a screenshot of the hive area under your hotbar.
 Reset your character, then press "."
-4        times, pgup (fn+ up arrow) until you cant go up anymore.
+4        times, then press pgup (fn+ up arrow) until you cant go up anymore.
 Than press "o" until you stop zooming out.
    - Disable your shift lock switch and using cmd+shift+4, take a screenshot of the area under your hotbar.
    - Here is an example: https://imgur.com/a/pvWYaWP You can take the screenshot anywhere in the red box.
 Try to keep the screenshot small                    https://imgur.com/a/FlcxKVl
    - Replace hive1.png in the images folder with your new image